Left Socialist-Revolutionaries: Peak

 In the spring the Left SR's influence grew, as support for the Bolsheviks fell.
 Between April and June, the party grew from some sixty thousand members to one hundred thousand.
 The socialist revolutionaries rejected the dictatorship of the proletariat and advocated a government controlled by both the working classes and the intellectuals.
 Their law of socialization of the land had won them a great amount of support with the peasantry and they also had support among the workers of the cities.
 After their withdrawal from the Government, guerrilla actions in the Baltic and Ukraine against the occupying troops of the Central Empires intensified, while devising terrorist attacks against senior German officials.
 The party helped to organize a popular, mainly peasant, uprising against the invading empires.

-At the Second Party Congress, held from April 17 to 25 in Moscow, Prosh Proshian described the rapprochement between the party and the Bolsheviks in some respects until the departure for peace with the Central Empires.
+At the Second Party Congress, held from April 17 to 25 in Moscow, Proshian described the rapprochement between the party and the Bolsheviks in some respects until the departure for peace with the Central Powers.
 Their withdrawal from the Sovnarkom did not, however, entail a total break with the Bolsheviks.
 The Left SRs continued to participate in numerous government agencies, including the Cheka.
-Other participants, like former Justice Commissioner Isaac Steinberg, were much more critical of the Bolsheviks, especially their repressive and illegal measures.
+Other participants, like former Justice Commissioner Steinberg, were much more critical of the Bolsheviks, especially their repressive and illegal measures.
 Still, prominent leaders defended staying in the government.
 Those who considered that the withdrawal of the Government had been a mistake and advocated resuming government work, a majority in the central committee, failed to convince the congress delegates, who ratified the actions taken after the approval of the peace treaty.